Why Placement Testing?

 2. Tests considered for exemption status:

-- ACT: Composite score of 23 or higher with at least a 19 on both English and math sections
+- ACT: Composite score of 23 or higher with at least a 19 on the English test and/or math sections

-- SAT: Combined verbal and math score of 1070 with a minimum of 500 on both the verbal and math test
+- SAT: Combined verbal and math score of 1070 with a minimum of 500 on the verbal test and/or math test

 - TAKS: Minimum score of 2200 on both the English and/or math sections with at least a 3 on the writing component of the 11th grade TAKS (for a period of 3 years from the date of testing)